Tommy James: Tommy James and the Shondells

-In March 1970, after four more hits, drugs almost killed James when, at a concert, he collapsed, and was pronounced dead.
-However, he survived, decided to take a break from the recording studio, and moved up into the country to recuperate.
-The Shondells, without James, recorded two albums under the new group name Hog Heaven (one "self titled" on Roulette Records in 1970 and the second in 1971 but unreleased until 2008), but disbanded soon afterwards.
+In March 1970, after four more hits, drugs almost killed James, when at a concert, he collapsed and was pronounced dead.
+He survived, though, and decided to take a break from the recording studio and move to the country to recuperate.
+The Shondells, without James, recorded two albums under the new group name Hog Heaven (one "self-titled" on Roulette Records in 1970 and the second in 1971 but unreleased until 2008), but disbanded soon afterwards.

 In October 2008, James and the three surviving members of the original Shondells (Pete Lucia died in 1987) reunited in a New Jersey studio to record again after 37 years.
 The group recorded an album, I Love Christmas.

-Tommy James and The Shondells were voted into the Michigan Rock and Roll Legends online Hall of Fame in 2006.
+Tommy James and the Shondells were voted into the Michigan Rock and Roll Legends online Hall of Fame in 2006.
 Four of the band's biggest hits have been voted Legendary Michigan Songs: "Crimson & Clover" in 2010, and "Hanky Panky", "I Think We're Alone Now", and "Mony Mony" in 2011.